LinukPerera/Neural-Network-Driven-Augmented-Reality-for-Gesture-Control/README.md

 To run the scripts in this project, you need to have the following dependencies installed:

-- Python 3.6+ (Im using 3.9 for optimum use with open cv)
+- Python 3.6+ (Im using 3.9 for optimal useage with OpenCV and TensorFlow)
 - OpenCV
 - MediaPipe
 - NumPy